Team Leader - Mr M. Grisley

 Key Stage 3 Religious Education and GCSE Religious Education

 Please click on the hyperlink below for more information regarding the provision of Religious Education at Key Stage 3 and Key Stage 4.

 Social Science subjects sit comfortably with other areas such as Natural Sciences, Humanities, Arts or Modern Languages.
 Many students progress to Higher Education to study for either BA or BSc degrees.
 The study of Economics, Government and Politics, Philosophy and Ethics, Psychology and Sociology opens more doors than they close.

 Any enquiries about the study Social Science subjects at Northampton School for Boys should go to Mr Grisley.
-For subject specific guidance please speak to Mr Grisley (Economics), Mr Evans (Government and Politics and Sociology), Mrs Checkley (Psychology) and Mr Lyon (Religious Education).
+For subject specific guidance please speak to Mr Grisley (Economics), Mr Evans (Government and Politics and Sociology), Mrs Checkley (Psychology) and Miss J. Davies (Religious Education).

 Social Science Team

 |Mr M. Evans (Government and Politics and Sociology)|

 |Miss J. Davies (Religious Education)|